-The Australian Oz International Film Festival will, once again, after the resounding success of it's inaugural season, celebrate the very best of International and Australian independent film making.
+After the resounding success of it's inaugural season, the Australian, Oz International Film Festival will, once again, celebrate the very best of International and Australian independent film making.
 At a time when movies are becoming more and more programmed by market research, demographics, comic books and computer game sales, it has never been more important to discover and foster new brave independent filmmakers.

 Your film will be judged on one criteria only – the quality of your work.
 So feel free to let the world know your opinions and politics, provided these are dramatically crucial to the work you submit.
 Within the realms of what's legally decent, we won't censure your work.